Mission of the Faculty of Communication, Culture and Society

 Boldness and responsibility

-The work of the Faculty of Communication Sciences is constantly inspired by two key words:
+The work of the Faculty of Communication, Culture and Society is constantly inspired by two key words:

 - boldness – of taking new roads, of envisioning new spaces for original and free reflection, of developing and shining a light on the scientific and professional richness of communication and the humanities, steering clear from a close minded point of view; and